-The Company plans and monitors employee stewardship and development issues to consolidate opinions through annual opportunities for employees to express opinions and complaints.
-Those complaints are screened before they are presented to the Board of Directors meeting for further improvement and more effective monitoring, such as manpower management issues to suit the business, employee development (Learning and Development), job rotation for development, promotion of learning to expand the business.
-The Company has personnel management to keep up with the Digital Transformation, increase efficiency in the recruitment process, succession plan, personnel selection and manpower planning especially key positions.
+The Company strategically plans and monitors employee engagement and development by facilitating annual opportunities for employees to voice their opinions and complaints.
+These complaints undergo screening before being presented at Board of Directors meetings for enhanced improvement and more effective monitoring.
+The focus includes issues related to workforce management tailored to business needs, learning and development initiatives, job rotation for skill enhancement, and promoting continuous learning to support business expansion.
+The Company also emphasizes personnel management aligned with Digital

+Transformation, aiming to enhance efficiency in recruitment, succession planning, personnel selection, and particularly in key position manpower planning.

-Charan's employee stewardship consists of four areas as are follows:
+Charan's employee stewardship consists of three areas as are follows: